gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This was contributed by [Alpha Hinex](https://github.com/alphahinex).

+### setTestNameIncludePattern renamed setTestNameIncludePatterns

+The incubating, and previously undocumented `setTestNameIncludePattern()` method on the [Test](dsl/org.gradle.api.tasks.testing.Test.html) API has been renamed `setTestNameIncludePatterns` to better reflect the fact that it can accept multiple patterns.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.